Neil-Duraiswami/CSC_581_Brigu_Celly/Docker, Maven, and Java Version Management/README.md

 ##Additional Notes

-- Ensure Docker and Docker Compose are installed on your machine.
+- First ensure Docker and Docker Compose are installed on your machine.
 - This project demonstrates the usage of Maven profiles to manage different Java versions.
 - The Dockerfile utilizes multi-stage builds to optimize Docker images and reduce size.
 - Feel free to modify the Java source code or Dockerfile to extend or customize the application.